Skip to content

 Lake Lanier is a major source of water supply to the North Georgia region.
 Many communities surrounding Lake Lanier rely on it for both discharge of treated effluent as well as their sourcewater for drinking purposes.
 This practice provides a sustainable water supply solution for the region’s growing population.

-In response to this identified need, The Water Tower led an effort in partnership with Gwinnett County Department of Water Resources to create a forum through which stakeholders and technical researchers worked together to develop a Lake Lanier Watershed Five Year Research Plan.
+The Water Tower led an effort in partnership with Gwinnett County Department of Water Resources to create a forum through which stakeholders and technical researchers worked together to develop a Lake Lanier Watershed Five Year Research Plan.

 The Water Tower offers lab rental access for our three state-of-the-art labs, including microbiology, analytical, and experimental labs.
 The labs will be equipped with all basic needs and specialized equipment to serve the R&D needs of universities, private corporations, and utilities.
 The labs are also available for training through the TWT workforce program and specialized training through our partners.